ACT 18: MOCI and ASD Program

 MOCI PROGRAM ELIGIBILITY

-Webster Elementary School's Primary / Intermediate Program is funded by Wayne County Regional Educational Service Agency (WCRESA).
-The students attending Webster’s Primary / Intermediate Program come from many school districts, including: Crestwood, Garden City, Inkster, Livonia, Northville, Plymouth / Canton, Redford Union, Romulus, South Redford, Van Buren, Wayne-Westland and Westwood.
+Webster's Elementary MOCI Program is funded by Wayne County Regional Educational Service Agency (WCRESA).
+The students attending Webster's Elementary MOCI Program come from many school districts, including: Crestwood, Garden City, Inkster, Livonia, Northville, Plymouth / Canton, Redford Union, Romulus, South Redford, Van Buren, Wayne-Westland and Westwood.
 Our funding is based on the needs of students who have moderate cognitive impairments.
 Additionally, we look at the following:

 • What are the child’s educational needs?